 - 1 cup fresh ricotta

-- To make the sauce, heat the oil in a large sauté pan over medium heat.
+- Heat the oil in a large pan over medium heat.
 Break the sausage into small pieces and add to the pan along with the fennel and leeks.
 Sauté, stirring occasionally, until lightly browned, 5 to 8 minutes.
 Use a wooden spoon to continue to break up the sausage into bite sized pieces.
 Add the wine, shallots, garlic and thyme.
 Cook until the wine is reduced by about half, about 3 minutes.
 Add the chicken broth and butter and continue cooking for 3 to 5 minutes until the liquid has reduced by half.